 “Kim Krejus and I trained together at the Drama Centre in London.
 We were fortunate to train with Christopher Fettes and Yat Malmgren.
 Our acting teacher was Doreen Cannon, who had worked with Uta Hagen.
 When Kim graduated from the Drama Centre, she went to NY to study with Uta Hagen at the HB Studio.
 It is of real benefit to Australian actors that this work has been incorporated into the training at 16th Street.” – Colin Firth

 Emily has a Bachelor of Performing and Screen Arts from Unitec, Auckland, and is a graduate of the first Full Time Program at 16th Street.
-Emily has performed with Auckland Theatre Company and Silo Theatre, Auckland.
-Emily has produced independent theatre in New Zealand and made her directing debut for Exhibit A Theatre in Melbourne in 2013.
+She performed with mainstage and independent theatre companies during her time in New Zealand and has also produced and directed independent theatre both in Australia and New Zealand.

 “Emily is the heartbeat of 16th Street.
 Having graduated from the school and worked in the industry she’s the perfect fit for the studio.
 I think she’s a wondrous creation: highly sought after, no mission is impossible, a titan in the field of making things happen.” – Alkinos Tsilimidos, Filmmaker/Theatre Director

 Hailing from sunny Queensland, Jess comes from a background in Secondary Education, as a leading educator with a particular focus on the engagement of marginalised youth and Performing Arts curriculum development.